Uraz from Cyprus: adapting to US culture

 I was worried the coursework would be too difficult and too demanding.
 My studies can be challenging, but when it’s a subject I am passionate about and interested in, it makes all the hard work worth it.

 I discovered that by improving my time management skills and setting aside adequate time to study, I could learn the material well and achieve the grades I desired.

 Best of all, classes in the US are very social.
 There are always opportunities to discuss and flesh out the theoretical concepts we learn with classmates and the teacher.
 I find this teaching style fun, and it has helped me to think more critically and become a better public speaker, not only inside the classroom but in my daily life as well.

 Myth 5: it’s a challenge to adjust to American culture

 Lastly, I wasn’t sure if I would fit in or if I would feel welcomed.
-I didn’t know what to expect to be honest, but I settled in just fine.
-Everyone has been are both kind and welcoming, just like people in Cyprus.
+I didn’t know what to expect, to be honest, but I settled in just fine.
+Everyone has been are both kind and welcoming, just like the people in Cyprus.

 Also, I realised that many Americans live by the motto “it’s our differences that make us stronger.”
 In other words, I noticed the people I met loved to learn about cultures other than their own, including mine.
 People were eager to make friends with me and other students from all over the world.

 This was the main reason I actually found it easy to adapt to the American culture.
 A friend is only a “hello” and “it is nice to meet you” away.